VladimirAlexiev/Inst4CIM-KG/rdf-improved/README.md

 - reference: `rdf:resource="#_44e63d79-6b05-4c64-b490-d181863af7da"`

 They have two problems:

-- These are relative URLs.
+These are relative URLs.
-  However, CIM XML files don't specify `xml:base` (see RDF 1.1 XML Syntax, section [2.14 Abbreviating URIs: rdf:ID and xml:base](https://www.w3.org/TR/rdf-syntax-grammar/#section-Syntax-ID-xml-base)).
+- However, CIM XML files don't specify `xml:base` (see RDF 1.1 XML Syntax, section [2.14 Abbreviating URIs: rdf:ID and xml:base](https://www.w3.org/TR/rdf-syntax-grammar/#section-Syntax-ID-xml-base)).
-  This means the URLs are resolved in a tool-dependent way (eg by using the file location on local disk).
+- This means the URLs are resolved in a tool-dependent way (eg by using the file location on local disk).
-  This is a very serious problem that undermines the stability of resource URLs.
+- This is a very serious problem that undermines the stability of resource URLs.
-  We've resolved it by declaring `md:Model.modelingAuthoritySet` as BASE.
+- We've resolved it by declaring `md:Model.modelingAuthoritySet` as BASE.
+- This is fixed by the `cim-trig.pl` script described above: see URL examples in the previous section.

-- They start with a parasitic `_`.
+They start with a parasitic `_`.
 - The reason is that `rdf:ID` cannot start with a digit, see
   - RDF 1.1 XML Syntax, section [C.1 RELAX NG Compact Schema](https://www.w3.org/TR/rdf-syntax-grammar/#h3_section-RELAXNG-Schema), `IDsymbol`
   - XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes, section [3.4.4 NMTOKEN](https://www.w3.org/TR/xmlschema11-2/#NMTOKEN)
   - Extensible Markup Language (XML) 1.1 (Second Edition) section [Nmtoken](https://www.w3.org/TR/xml11/#NT-Nmtoken)
 - `rdf:about` could have been used instead of `rdf:ID` to avoid that limitation.
-  - This is a purely cosmetic problem and we may leave it as is.
+- This is a purely cosmetic problem and we leave it as is.

-The problems are fixed by the `cim-trig.pl` script described above: see URL examples in the previous section.

 ## Add Datatypes To Instance Data
 https://github.com/Sveino/Inst4CIM-KG/issues/49